-The following two tables give an overview about the necessary Perl modules.
-While table 2.1 lists the Debian GNU/Linux 6 (and its variants) package names, table 2.2 lists the CentOS 6 package names of these modules.
+There are three tables, which give an overview about the necessary Perl modules regarding a specific Linux distribution.
+While table 2.1 lists the Debian GNU/Linux 7 (and its variants) package names, table 2.2 lists the CentOS 6 package names (for a i686 installation) of these modules and finally table 2.3 names the FreeBSD 9 port names and their category.